clone image of 3 women

 • Return to the fake profile and delete the friend request.
 If offered the opportunity, mark it as spam.
 (Neither of my mobile devices offers this, but my desktop does.)
 Then using the three-dot menu again, block the profile permanently.

 It will likely take a few hours to a day for the fake profile to disappear.
+Also, seriously, use the block function early and often.
+Times have changed – trust your gut.

 Don’t Fear or Rage Spiral over Spoofing, Just Move On